 - Organ Donation.
 We may disclose your health information to organizations involved in procuring, banking or transplanting organs and tissues.

 - Research.
-We may disclose your health information to researchers conducting research that has been approved by the DHLC Institutional Review Board.
+We may disclose your health information to researchers conducting research approved by an Institutional Review Board.

-- Worker’s compensation.
-We may disclose your health information as necessary to comply with worker’s compensation laws.
+- Worker’s Compensation.
+We may disclose your health information to comply with worker’s compensation laws.

 - Appointment Reminders.
 We may contact you to provide appointment reminders or to give information about other treatments or health-related benefits and services that may be of interest to you.

 - Fundraising.
-Deborah Hospital Foundation may contact you to participate in fundraising activities for DHLC.
-You have the right to opt out of receiving such fundraising communications at any time.
+Deborah Hospital Foundation may contact you about fundraising activities for DEBORAH.
+You have the right to opt out these fundraising communications at any time.

 - Change of Ownership.
-In the event that DHLC is sold or merged with another organization, your health information/record will become the property of the new owner.
+In the event DEBORAH is sold or merged with another organization, your health information/record will become the property of the new owner.

 II.
-When DHLC May Not Use or Disclose Your Health Information
+When DEBORAH May Use or Disclose Your Health Information

-Except as described in this Notice of Privacy Practices, DHLC will not use or disclose your health information without your written authorization.
-If you do authorize DHLC to use or disclose your health information for another purpose, you may revoke your authorization in writing at any time, except to the extent that DHLC has already relied upon your authorization, by contacting the Director of Compliance and Privacy.
+Except as described in this Notice of Privacy Practices, DEBORAH will not use or disclose your health information without your written authorization.
+If you do authorize DEBORAH to use or disclose your health information for another purpose, you may revoke your authorization in writing at any time, except to the extent that DEBORAH has already relied upon your authorization, by contacting the Director of Compliance, Privacy and Auditing.

-Except as otherwise may be permitted or required by law, DHLC will generally ask for your written authorization prior to (1) use or disclosure of any psychotherapy notes, (2) use or disclosure of your health information for marketing purposes, or (3) use or disclosure of your health information where DHLC would receive something of value in exchange for the information (a “sale” of information).
+Except as otherwise permitted or required by law, DEBORAH will generally ask for your written authorization prior to (1) use or disclosure of any psychotherapy notes, (2) use or disclosure of your health information for marketing purposes, or (3) use or disclosure of your health information where DEBORAH would receive something of value in exchange for the information (a “sale” of information).

 III.
 Your Health Information Rights

 - You have the right to request restrictions on certain uses and disclosures of your health information, such as for treatment, payment or health care operations purposes.
-However, DHLC is not required to agree to a restriction that is requested unless you request a restriction on disclosure to your health plan(s) for payment or health care operations purposes and such disclosure relates solely to a health care item or service for which you have paid DHLC in full and out of pocket (“out of pocket restriction”).
-Any such out of pocket restriction must be honored by DHLC unless the requested disclosure would be required by law.
+However, DEBORAH is not required to agree to a restriction that is requested unless you request a restriction on disclosure to your health plan(s) for payment or health care operations purposes and such disclosure relates solely to a health care item or service for which you have paid DEBORAH in full and out of pocket (“out of pocket restriction”).
+DEBORAH will honor any out of pocket restriction unless the requested disclosure is required by law.

 - You have the right to request to receive your health information through a reasonable alternative means or at an alternative location.

-- You have the right to inspect and copy your health information that DHLC maintain in a Designated Record Set, including an electronic copy for any of your health information which DHLC maintains in an electronic Designated Record Set.
-DHLC may charge a reasonable cost-based fee to provide you with copies of your health information.
+- You have the right to inspect and copy your health information that DEBORAH maintains in a Designated Record Set, including an electronic copy of this health information.
+DEBORAH may charge a reasonable cost-based fee to provide you with copies of your health information.

-- You have a right to request that DHLC amend your health information that DHLC maintains in a Designated Record Set if you believe that it is incorrect, inaccurate or incomplete.
-DHLC is not required to change your health information if it believes it is correct, accurate and complete, or under certain other circumstances.
-In that case, DHLC will provide you with information about DHLC’s denial and how you can disagree with the denial.
+- You have a right to request that DEBORAH amend your health information that DEBORAH maintains in a Designated Record Set if you believe it is incorrect, inaccurate or incomplete.
+DEBORAH is not r equired to change your health information if it believes it is correct, accurate and complete, or under certain other circumstances.
+If that is the case, DEBORAH will provide you with information about DEBORAH’s denial, and how you can disagree with the denial.

-- You have a right to request and receive an accounting of certain disclosures of your health information made by DHLC for a period of six (6) years from the date on which such disclosure was made.
-DHLC may charge a reasonable cost-based fee to provide you with such an accounting where you request more than one (1) accounting in a given calendar year.
-DHLC is not required to account for certain types of disclosures of health information.
+- You have a right to request and receive an accounting of disclosures of your health information made by DEBORAH for a period of six (6) years from the date on which such disclosure was made.
+DEBORAH may charge a reasonable cost-based fee to provide you with an accounting where you request more than one (1) accounting in a given calendar year.
+DEBORAH is not required to account for certain types of disclosures of health information.

-- You have a right to a paper copy of this Notice of Privacy Practices, even if you have already received an electronic copy.
+- You have the right to a paper copy of this Notice of Privacy Practices, even if you have already received an electronic copy.

-If you would like to have a more detailed explanation of these rights or if you would like to exercise one or more of these rights, contact the Director of Compliance and Privacy, 200 Trenton Road, Browns Mills, New Jersey 08015, (609) 893-1200, extension: 5820.
+If you would like to have a more detailed explanation of these rights or if you would like to exercise one or more of these rights, contact the Director of Compliance, Privacy and Auditing, 200 Trenton Road, Browns Mills, New Jersey 08015, (609) 893-1200, extension: 5820.

-DHLC reserves the right to amend this Notice of Privacy Practices at any time in the future.
-Until such amendment is made, DHLC is required by law to comply with this Notice.
-If such amendment is made, DHLC will promptly display and make available the revised Notice of Privacy Practices as of the effective date of such amendment.
+DEBORAH reserves the right to amend this Notice of Privacy Practices at any time in the future.
+If an amendment is made, DEBORAH will promptly display and make available the revised Notice of Privacy Practices as of the effective date of the amendment.

-Complaints about this Notice of Privacy Practices or how DHLC handles your health information should be directed to Deborah Heart and Lung Center, Attn: Director of Compliance and Privacy, 200 Trenton Road, Browns Mills, New Jersey 08015, (609) 893-1200, extension: 5820.
+Complaints about this Notice of Privacy Practices, or how DEBORAH handles your health information, should be directed to Deborah Heart and Lung Center, Attn: Director of Compliance, Privacy and Auditing, 200 Trenton Road, Browns Mills, New Jersey 08015, (609) 893-1200, extension: 5820.

 VI.
 Electronic Notice